Frequently Asked Questions

 - What types of students will be successful at OCO?

-Students who decide to enroll at OCO full-time for online high school classes should have an openness to learning from a Christian worldview and a desire to learn independent study habits while working on rigorous, college preparatory courses.
+Students who decide to enroll at OCO full-time for American online high school classes should have an openness to learning from a Christian worldview and a desire to learn independent study habits while working on rigorous, college preparatory courses.
 Please click here to read more about our students and read testimonials stating OCO is amongst the best accredited online high schools in the country.

 - Do you offer part-time courses for credit?